WHAT IS IT?

 There is only so much a great skincare routine can do.
 You can use the best products on the market, and still feel dissatisfied with their effect on your appearance.
 The loss of collagen and volume, repetitive facial movements, gravity and sun exposure work against your face’s natural shape and youthful look.

 That’s where dermal fillers come in.
 Dermal fillers are different from Botox/Dysport injections.
 Both help improve the appearance of wrinkles and give your face a more youthful, relaxed look, but fillers are designed to plump and smooth — not prevent the muscles from contracting.

 - Marionette lines

 - Shallow contours of the face

-- Facial creases and deep lines and wrinkles
+- Facial creases and deep lines

 - Recessed scars (from acne or chickenpox)

 Fillers replenish the collagen layer of the skin.
 Injections are placed at the subdermal-dermal levels of the skin’s surface and have an immediate effect on its volume.

 Here is where the art of injection is important: it matters where fillers are placed to achieve a natural look.
 Each filler has its own personality, meaning your injector should choose a certain filler based on how your skin and face are aging.
 You may see folds around your mouth, but this could be a symptom of missing volume in the cheek area.

 Good preparation is key for dermal filler injections.
 Before a procedure, we recommend to avoid taking multivitamins and any other medications that fall into the category of blood thinners for 7-10 days prior to appointment.
 Other tricks that may help with possible bruising and downtime are avoiding alcohol for 48 hours prior to procedure, adding pineapple to diet and/or taking Arnica tablets 5-7 days before treatment.